1 Corinthians 15:51–57

 In other words, brothers and sisters, we have immense hope.
 Death is not the final word.
 As horrible as death is, as devastating as it is, death is a conquered foe.
 Jesus rose from the dead; Jesus dealt death a death blow.
 We now live in sure and certain hope of the resurrection of the dead.
 Therefore, because Christ has risen, we can have immense confidence in the face of death itself and in the face of all death’s minions – sickness, pain, torture, persecution, hardship, trial.
 None of these things have the last word – the last word belongs to Jesus and to life.
 And this is what Psalm 27:13 articulates.
 “I would have lost heart, unless I had believed That I would see the goodness of the LORD In the land of the living.”
 Or as Paul writes in our text today, “Oh death, where is your sting?
 O grave, where is your victory?
 Thanks be to God who gives us the victory through Christ Jesus our Lord.”

 So how are we to treat death?
 With contempt.
 As John Donne would teach us to say, “Death, be not proud, though some have called thee mighty and dreadful, for, thou art not so…” Why?
-Because Christ is risen and has broken his power.
+Because Christ is risen and has broken death’s power.
 Even as Christ rose from the dead, we too shall rise.
 This corruptible must put on incorruption and this mortal must put on immortality.
 So what should characterize our lives?
 Fearless and unshrinking zeal to maintain the truth of God against all opposition – whether from our own flesh or from the world or from the devil himself.
 Congregation of the Lord, Christ is Risen!
-(He is Risen indeed! )

-So reminded of the power of Christ’s resurrection but no doubt reminded also that we frequently are fearful and shrinking rather than fearless and bold, let us confess our lack of faith to the Lord and petition Him for renewed boldness.
+So reminded of the power of Christ’s resurrection but no doubt reminded also that we frequently are fearful and shrinking rather than fearless and hopeful, let us confess our lack of faith to the Lord and petition Him for renewed boldness.
 And, as you are able, let us kneel together as we confess our sin.
-We will have a time of silent confession followed by the corporate confession found in your bulletin.